manifoldfinance/omnibus/docs/openmev/index.md

 - More accessible: allow ordinary users to easily discover the trading risk and value on the blockchain network

-- More convenient: enable the arbitrage traders more opportunities to increase profits at a low cost More secure: make transactions on the blockchain network more secure and private.
+- More convenient: enable the arbitrage traders more opportunities to increase profits at a low-cost More secure: make transactions on the blockchain network more secure and private.

 ### What public services does OpenMEV provide?